northstowekarate/northstowekarate.github.io/kata/heian/index.md

 * Levels of Strength
 * Change in speed of techniques
-* Contraction and expanion of the body
+* Contraction and expansion of the body

 ## Kihon Kata - Taikyoku Shodan